How to Easily Start Geraniums from Cuttings

 Geraniums are considered perennials in zones 10-11 but will grow annually and overwinter indoors in other hardiness zones.

-Technically, you can take cuttings any time of year.
-But with that said, it is still better to wait until the blooming cycle is at its slowest, during the dormant period, to get the best results.
+Technically, you can take cuttings at any time of year.
+But it’s still better to wait until the blooming cycle is at its slowest, during the dormant period, to get the best results.

 1. Gather Your Supplies